afrancog1996/alejandro-franco-react-test/README.md

 ## REACT_APP_USER_PASSWORD="YOUR_PASSWORD"

-## For the proper functioning of the false login and the protected routes of the project
+## For the proper functionality of the false login and the protected routes of the project

 ## -- `npm install`